sameergupta4873/racecar_eklavya/README.md

 ## About the Project

-Obstacle Avoidance Racecar is an autonomous robot designed in solidworks and simulated and tested in ros, gazebo, rviz, etc. It's main objective is to avoid obstacle using [ODG-PF](https://www.hindawi.com/journals/jat/2018/5041401/) algorithm and line following through Opencv and PID . more about the project [here]()
+- Obstacle Avoidance Racecar is an autonomous robot designed in Solidworks and simulated and tested in ROS, Gazebo, RViz, etc. It's main objective is to avoid obstacle using [ODG-PF](https://www.hindawi.com/journals/jat/2018/5041401/) algorithm and line following through [OpenCV](https://opencv.org/) and [PID](https://en.wikipedia.org/wiki/PID_controller).
+- More about the project [here](https://github.com/sameergupta4873/racecar_eklavya/).

  ### Tech Stack
    *  [Solidworks](https://www.solidworks.com/)